amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 The `os` module has an entire submodule devoted to working with paths, `os.path`.
 We can use `video_dir` to experiment.

-We can find out if the file path is for a file or folder.
+We can find out if the path points to a file or a folder.
 ~~~
 os.path.isfile(video_dir)
 ~~~